Explore our newest colors - free samples available

 They are often the focal point of the kitchen, and their bell-shaped or pyramid chimney hoods are located where over-the-range cabinets are in most kitchens.
 The units connect to ducts in the walls and can be vented outdoors or recirculated internally.
 They are a great option if you have a lot of wall space above your stove.

 Wall-mounted range hoods work well in high-ceiling kitchens since the fume hood covers the whole cooking range.
 This allows the venting fan to extract all pollutants released when cooking effectively.
+Some of the best custom wall-mounted range hoods that would fit nicely in your kitchen space are available at Moderncopper.

-3. Under-cabinet Range Hoods
+3. Under-Cabinet Range Hoods

 Under-cabinet range hoods are just as their name implies; they are range hoods installed under an overhead cabinet.
 They are not often associated with high-ceiling range hoods but can do the job like any other range hood.